Florida Holocaust Museum

 The Florida Holocaust Museum is a Holocaust museum located at 55 Fifth Street South in St. Petersburg, Florida.
 Founded in 1992, it moved to its current location in 1998.
-Formerly known as the Holocaust Center, the museum officially changed to its current name in 1999.
+Previously known as the Holocaust Center, the museum officially changed to its name to the Florida Holocaust Museum in 1999.
 It is one of the largest Holocaust museums in the United States.
 It was founded by Walter and Edith Lobenberg both of whom were German Jews who escaped persecution in Nazi Germany by immigrating to the United States.
-Holocaust survivor Elie Wiesel served as Honorary Chairman and cut the ribbon at the 1998 opening ceremony.
+Elie Wiesel, a Holocaust survivor and winner of the Nobel Peace Prize, was Honorary Chairman and cut the ribbon at the 1998 opening ceremony.
 The Florida Holocaust Museum is one of three Holocaust Museums that are accredited by the American Alliance of Museums.
 The museum works with the local community and survivors of the Holocaust to spread awareness and to educate the public on the history of the Holocaust.

 History

 Founders

 The Florida Holocaust Museum was founded by Walter Loebenberg and his wife Edith Loebenberg in 1992.
 Both of them had been born in Germany and had escaped Nazi persecution.
 Walter Loebenberg was born in Wächtersbach, Germany, but due to Nazi prosecution of his father and the subsequent difficulties in running the family store, the Loebenberg family moved to Frankfurt in 1936.
 It was in Frankfurt in 1938 that the Loebenberg family experienced Kristallnacht, with Walter narrowly escaping physical harm and being forced to hide.
 Eventually, through the support of an aunt already living in the United States, Walter Loebenberg was able to immigrate successfully and eventually moved to Chicago.
 He then served in the United States Army for the duration of the World War II after being drafted in 1942.

 After completing his time in the military, Walter Loebenberg would go on to meet Edith Loebenberg, leading to their marriage in 1948.